Industry in Lithuania

 Lithuania - Industry

-On a month-on-month basis, industrial output contracted 0.1% in seasonally and working-day adjusted terms in January, compared to a 1.2% increase in the previous month.
-Meanwhile, annual average growth in industrial production edged up to 4.9% in January, from 4.8% in the previous month, which had marked an 18-month low.
+On a month-on-month basis, industrial output rose 3.4% in seasonally and working-day adjusted terms in March, compared to a 4.6% contraction in the previous month.
+Meanwhile, annual average growth in industrial production fell from 4.9% in February to 4.4% in March.

 Our panelists expect industrial production to expand 4.1% in 2019, unchanged from last month’s projection.
 For 2020, our panel expects output growth of 3.4%.

 |Industrial Production (annual variation in %)||3.2||0.1||4.9||2.8||6.9|